 - Set SMART goals: Specific, measurable (or meaningful), attainable (or action-oriented), relevant (or rewarding), time-bound (or trackable)

-If you are hosting a vision board party, set aside 3 hours when your guests can come over and you can work together undisturbed.
+If you are hosting a virtual vision board party, set aside 3 hours when your guests can come together and you can work together undisturbed.
 Let them know that the spirit of the evening is to think about their future goals, and everyone should come positive and open-minded.

-Ask your guests to bring any and all magazines they have and any specific visual elements that they want to include in their vision board.
-You can provide everything else in terms of supplies (see above supply list), and set up the area where you will make the vision boards.
+Ask your guests to have ready any and all magazines they have and any specific visual elements that they want to include in their vision board.
+You can send them the list of supplies they might need to gather ahead of time (or mail them some supplies as a holiday gift!)